abhishekmani12/Spotify-Playlist-Downloader/README.md

 * Note that this is a form of copyright infringement and will not be used for commercial purposes.

 ISSUES:
-* To circumvent Quota limit on YT API, current implementation supports 1200 song downloads for every 24h
+* To circumvent Quota limit on YT API, current implementation supports 1200 song downloads for every 24h.
+* Conversion from webm to mp4 is lossy.